Qwiery/qwiery.github.io/docs/dashboards/connections.md

 If you delete a connection, all widgets using that connection will display the error '**Error: Connection '_the name of the database_' not found'**

+## MemGraph

+Memgraph is a high-performance, in-memory graph database that is fully compatible with the Cypher query language.
+You can download Memgraph from [here](https://memgraph.com/download).

+To connect to (a local) MemGraph, you will need to provide the following information:

+- name: only used for display purposes
+- host: localhost
+- port: 7687
+- protocol: bolt

+The remaining fields are not necessary.
+You can test the connection via the button in the lower-left.